avanslaars/react-training-boilerplate/README.md

 With docker installed, you can simply run `docker-compose up`.

+Alternatively, you can run it with: `docker-compose run --service-ports --rm app` which will do a one-off run, mapping the ports and deleting the container when you exit it.

 This will build and run the image for this application.
 It will mount the root volume of this project, start the `json-server`, and start webpack in watch mode to build the client files.

 Access the application in a browser through port `4200` (mapping can be changed in `docker-compose.yml`)